nvi-inc/fs-vgos/fs-vgos.md

 With that RDBE's time being displayed, verify that the time is correct by comparing it to the FS/Computer time.
-If it is off by a lot, use "." to get it close --- within a few seconds.
-Once it is close, you can use `+` and/or `-` to increment and/or decrement the RDBE by a second at time until it agrees with the FS time.
+If it is off by a lot, use '`.`' to get it close --- within a few seconds.
+Once it is close, you can use '`+`' and/or '`-`' to increment and/or decrement the RDBE by a second at time until it agrees with the FS time.

-**If the PPS offset is greater in magnitude than ±1e-7 (100 nanoseconds)** for an RDBE, it must be resync'd.
+**If the PPS offset is greater in magnitude than ±1e-7 (±100 nanoseconds)** for an RDBE, it must be resync'd.
 You can try using the 's' command in 'fmset' for each RDBE that has too large an offset.
-This command will take approximately 45 seconds to complete.
+This command will take approximately 45 seconds per RDBE to complete.
 If as a result, the PPS offset comes within the tolerance, please check that all the RDBEs are sending data with

 ```fs
 mk6in
 ```

-If an interface is not showing receipt of data, reinitilize the correspond RDBE with:
+If an interface is not showing receipt of data, reinitilize the corresponding RDBE with:

 ```fs
 rdbe_init<id>